KHwong12/urban-data-palette-blog/content/post/2020-09-stale-map.md

 ## Hiatus

 And this is how I make a not-so-historic ferry map.
-To be honest, the time used for screenshotting and writing this article takes much longer than merely making the map.
+To be honest, the time used for taking screenshots and writing this article takes much longer than merely making the map.
-Let the mapping journey continues.

 ![IGPost](/post/2020-09-stale-map/IGPost.png)